-Cutting to the chase, the majority of Zouk follower’s in London are really terrible / horrendous / awful to dance with and it’s nothing to do with the number of years they've danced Zouk.
-Whether they've just started dancing up to a year, for two, three, or more years, the majority still sucks.
+Cutting to the chase, the majority of Zouk follower’s in London are really lacking an understanding of what is Zouk basic fundamentals and tend to have poor or dangerous techniques. and this has nothing to do with the number of years they've danced Zouk, whether they've just started dancing up to a year, for two, three, or more years.

 I get absolutely no benefit having spent days writing this and I’ve never had any interest in the actual London Zouk scene.
 I am writing this blog to help provide a guide and more importantly educate those who really want to learn Zouk on a serious level and become somewhat good at it.

 My goals are to persuasively change your attitude when it comes to learning Zouk, for your own benefit, for those you will dance with and also on a grander scheme, for the sake of the London Zouk scene.
-The London Zouk scene represents the UK and we're currently so behind countries such as Brazil, Czech and the Dutch.
+The London Zouk scene represents the UK and we're currently so behind countries such as Brazil, Czech, Poland, Germany, and the Dutch.

 I've been told that in Czech Republic, Netherlands and Malaysia, they have structured Zouk classes and qualifying system in place where beginners cannot progress to intermediate until they have passed all basic Zouk fundamentals.
 I am sure there are many more countries that teach Zouk like this and London does not?